Volunteer in South Africa - Table View

 Volunteers are accommodated in volunteer houses and can expect to share a room with one to nine other volunteers.
-Bedrooms are comprised of single beds and bunk beds with bedding provided and volunteers will need to bring their own towel and toiletries.
-The accommodation is safe and secure with the volunteer houses located in a safe suburb near the communities where volunteers work.
-Living is comfortable and the volunteer houses have electricity (with occasional power outages) and running water with Western toilets.
+Bedrooms are comprised of single beds and bunk beds with bedding provided.
+You will just need to bring your own towel and toiletries.
+The accommodation is safe and secure, located within a safe suburb near the communities where our volunteers work.
+Living is comfortable and the volunteer houses have electricity (with occasional power outages) and running water with western toilets.
 To ensure volunteer safety and commitment to volunteer placements, there is a curfew in place at the volunteer house of 11.00pm.
-Volunteers who would prefer a private room, couples room or family room can arrange an upgrade through our local team for an additional cost of about US$10 to US$20 per person, per night (subject to availability).
-All volunteer accommodation has free wi-fi available.
+If you prefer a private room, couples room, or family room, accommodation upgrades can be arranged with our local team for an additional cost of approximately US$10 to US$20 per person, per night (subject to availability).

 Volunteers in Table View receive three meals per day (breakfast, lunch and dinner).
 Meals served in the volunteer house are typically Western-style.
 Breakfast consists of self-prepared tea, coffee, toast, yoghurt, fruit and cereal.
 Lunch is also sef-prepared with food supplies in the volunteer house.
 This can range from sandwiches taken along to placement, leftovers from the previous night’s dinner and salad.
 Dinner is eaten together with all volunteers at one of the houses and is prepared by a local chef.
 Dinners can consist of dishes containing meat, vegetables and a starch, such as potatoes, bread or pasta.
 There are also two braai (BBQ) nights per week.